Brad Schneider: Tax policy

 Schneider told the Chicago Tribune that he favors a 3:1 ratio of spending cuts to tax increases in order to reduce the debt.
 He said he is open to cuts in discretionary, defense, and entitlement spending.
 Schneider supported the repeal of the Bush tax cuts and "long-term, comprehensive tax reform" that includes higher taxes on high incomes.

+Schneider cosponsored HR Bill 9495.
+This bill, if passed into law, gives the executive branch of the government sweeping powers to remove the non-profit status of non-profit organizations.

 Privacy

 Schneider voted against the Amash–Conyers Amendment, a bill "that would have stopped the surveillance programs of the NSA".

 Minimum wage

 Schneider co-sponsored a bill that would raise the minimum wage to $10.10 an hour.

+2024 presidential nominee

+On July 11, 2024, Schneider called for Joe Biden to withdraw from the 2024 United States presidential election.